Mike Hilgers

 Attorney General Mike Hilgers

-Nebraskans elected Mike Hilgers to be their 33rd Attorney General in 2022.
-As Attorney General, Mike will work to keep Nebraskans and their families safe, protect their rights, ensure the integrity of our constitutional structure, help our law enforcement officials around the state, and protect our natural resources, including our water supplies.
+Mike Hilgers became Nebraska's 33rd Attorney General in 2022.
+As Attorney General, Mike works to keep Nebraskans and their families safe, protect their rights, ensure the integrity of our constitutional structure, help our law enforcement officials around the state, and protect our natural resources, including our water supplies.

 Before taking office, Mike was an experienced private practice attorney, successful entrepreneur, and legislator.